 Mike has acted as expert witness on a range of collapses including reinforcement cages, bridge wing walls, retaining walls, bridge beams, industrial structures, stored glazing, stored frames, structures undergoing demolition and mantelpieces.
 Mike has also worked on construction cases involving temporary works, moving plant, fire risks and falls from roof edges, through ceilings, through structural openings and though fragile materials.

-When some something goes wrong, such as a collapse, and the case ends up in a dispute or a prosecution, some of the issues involved can be highly technical and difficult for a lay person to understand.
+When something goes wrong on a construction site, such as a collapse, and the case ends up in a dispute, an enforcement notice or a prosecution, some of the issues involved can be highly technical and difficult for a lay person to understand.
 This could could make it difficult for those trying the case to reach a decision.
-An expert witness makes their knowledge and experience available to litigants, Courts and those resolving disputes to help them understand the issues in a case and thereby reach a sound and just decision.
+Mike can act as an expert witness and make his knowledge and experience available to litigants, Courts and those resolving disputes to help them understand the issues in a case and thereby reach a sound and just decision.

 Dr Mike Webster has acted as expert witness under both English and Scottish law.
 He has been instructed by both defence and prosecution teams in a range of cases including:

 - Criminal prosecutions under the Health and Safety at Work etc. Act 1974 – involving a range of new build and refurbishment projects

 - Criminal prosecutions under the Construction (Design and Management) Regulations – involving clients, designers, contractors, principal contractors and planning supervisors in a range of construction work under the CDM 1994, CDM 2007 and CDM 2015 Regulations